17 Tricks to Prevent Spring Allergies From Taking Over Your Life

 Improper eating habits aggravate many health problems, including asthma and seasonal allergies.
 Medical studies have repeatedly concluded that powerful chemicals called antioxidants—found in fruits, vegetables, nuts, seeds, green tea, and other foods and beverages—help battle inflammation inside your body, a critical factor in controlling allergies.
-(Of course, don't load up on an antioxidant-rich food if you are allergic to it.)
-You can also try eating more foods rich in omega-3s.
-These include fish, eggs, walnuts, and flaxseed oil.
+These are the 20 bizarre things you didn’t know you could be allergic to.

-Carrying excess weight makes it harder to breathe—a problem you don’t want when you're suffering from allergies.
+Carrying excess weight makes it harder to breathe—a problem you don’t want when you suffer from allergies.
 More fat around your abdomen prevents your lungs from fully expanding and your diaphragm from moving downward, because they have to fight all that fat.
 In other words, you can’t get a good, deep breath.
 Losing weight will make getting the oxygen you need easier.

-The following alternative remedies, when paired with your regular antihistamine, may relieve allergy symptoms: • A daily multivitamin and mineral supplement that includes magnesium, selenium, vitamin C, vitamin E, and all the B vitamins. • A cup of peppermint or chamomile tea each night before bed. • Your choice of herbal supplements, dried ivy leaf, or pycnogenol. • A daily dose of echinacea taken two weeks on, two weeks off.
+The following alternative remedies, when paired with your regular antihistamine, may relieve allergy symptoms: a daily multivitamin and mineral supplement that includes magnesium, selenium, vitamin C, vitamin E, and all the B vitamins; a cup of peppermint or chamomile tea each night before bed; or a daily dose of echinacea taken two weeks on, two weeks off.